etitolo/wsi-css-standards/README.md

     width: 300px !important
 ```

+###semantic naming conventions
-Use semantic naming conventions.
-This means selectors should derive their meaning from context, not presentation or style.
+Selectors should derive their meaning from context, not presentation or style.

 ```
 // Good